tm-LBenson/saml-playground/README.md

 npm install

 # 2) Create your config
+# Optional: file-based connections
 cp connections.example.json connections.json

 # 3) Create a local .env
 cp .env.example .env

+### Runtime imports (recommended for shared Render deployment)

+If you are hosting this once for coworkers (for example on Render), you do not need to commit or upload connections.json.

+1. Deploy the app and set BASE_URL.
+2. Open /import.
+3. Paste the IdP metadata URL (or the full metadata XML).
+4. The app creates a unique connection id and shows the SP Entity ID and ACS URL to paste into your RI Federation Partner.

+Runtime connections are stored in memory and expire automatically.
+If the server restarts or goes to sleep, you will re-import.
+You can change the TTL with RUNTIME_CONNECTION_TTL_HOURS (default 12).

 ```

 Edit `.env` and set: